Photograph... Ethan Hunter

 Elaine's work is a photographic experiment in search of the illusive world around us.
 In her latest exhibition, My Chimerical World, Elaine wants to take you to a wildly fanciful terrestrial paradise.
 Whether it is one plant, an ocean or a mountain range, it is her intention to make you wonder if the visions that she created were actually there when the photograph was taken.
 She works with the idea of there being many dimensions and her imagination creates some of them for us to see.

 Elaine was a finalist in the 10th Pollux Awards August 2017, with her series Reflections and also in Photographers Forum magazine August 2017 with her image orange Blossom.
-Elaine wil be exhibitting her series reflections in Vancouver April 2018.
+Elaine will be exhibiting her series reflections in Vancouver April 2018.
 She won the James Bacchi Arthaus Gallery Award as part of the New Beginnings Exhibition with Manhattan Arts International, January 2018.
-Elaine will be exhibiting in the Peformance Centre , Granville Island March 2018, her exhibit is the Reflections Series.
+Elaine will be exhibiting in Peformance Works , Granville Island March - May 2018, this exhibit is her Reflections Series.
+Elaine has 4 images in The World Through My Eyes Exhibition in Barcelona April 2018.
+Golden Hour Series chosen as finalist in The Julia Margaret Cameron Awards fine art category, June 2018.

 Elaine has goals for her photographic images, and stated "My goal is to uplift, inspire and support you on your journey through life.
 I wish to excite you as you gaze upon the images of Nature that I create.
 I feel that I am revealing the soul of Nature, and hope that you too, experience the love that I have in my heart for the world around me."